Richard Sherman (American football): 2014 season

-On May 7, 2014, the Seattle Seahawks signed Sherman to a four-year, $56 million contract extension with $40 million guaranteed and a signing bonus of $11 million.
+On May 7, 2014, the Seahawks signed Sherman to a four-year, $56 million contract extension with $40 million guaranteed and a signing bonus of $11 million.
 The agreement made him the highest paid cornerback in league history.
-On June 6, 2014, Sherman was announced as the cover athlete for Madden 15.
+On June 6, Sherman was announced as the cover athlete for Madden 15.

 Defensive coordinator Dan Quinn retained Sherman as the Seahawks' No. 1 starting cornerback alongside Byron Maxwell.
 In Week 6, he collected a season-high eight combined tackles during a 30–23 loss to the Dallas Cowboys.
 On November 27, 2014, Sherman made two solo tackles, two pass deflections, and intercepted two passes by Colin Kaepernick during the Seahawks' 19–3 win at San Francisco during the Thanksgiving Day game.
 His performance earned him the NFC Defensive Player of Week award.
 Sherman started all 16 games in 2014 and made 57 combined tackles (45 solo), eight passes defensed, and four interceptions.
 Pro Football Focus gave Sherman an overall grade of 89.9 in 2014.
 He was named to the Pro Bowl and earned First Team All-Pro honors.

-The Seattle Seahawks finished first in the NFC West with a 12–4 record and earned the No. 1 seed in the NFC.
-On January 10, 2015, Sherman recorded three combined tackles, two pass deflections, and intercepted Cam Newton during the Seahawks' 31–17 victory against the Carolina Panthers in the NFC Divisional Round.
-The following week, Sherman made four combined tackles, a pass deflection, and intercepted Aaron Rodgers during a 28–22 overtime victory against the Green Bay Packers in the NFC Championship.
+The Seahawks finished atop the NFC West with a 12–4 record and earned the #1-seed in the NFC.
+On January 10, 2015, Sherman recorded three combined tackles, two pass deflections, and intercepted Cam Newton during the Seahawks' 31–17 victory over the Carolina Panthers in the NFC Divisional Round.
+The following week, Sherman made four combined tackles, a pass deflection, and intercepted Aaron Rodgers during a 28–22 comeback overtime victory over the Green Bay Packers in the NFC Championship Game.
 On February 1, 2015, Sherman started in Super Bowl XLIX and made three combined tackles as the Seahawks lost 28–24 to the New England Patriots.
 The following day, it was announced that Sherman would need Tommy John surgery to repair a torn ligament in his left elbow.
 Following the conclusion of the NFL season, the Pro Football Writers Association selected Sherman to win the PFWA Good Guy Award for his willingness to work with and provide insightful information to the media.
 He was the second consecutive Seahawk to win the award, as quarterback Russell Wilson was the previous recipient.
 Sherman was awarded NFC Defensive Player of the Year honors by the Kansas City Committee.
 He was ranked 11th by his fellow players on the NFL Top 100 Players of 2015.